 I read a review in "Riff Kills" by Martin Popoff that said this was the WASP album for those who don't like WASP I have never been a huge fan of the band.
 Despite the fact that I enjoy Blackie's shrill screech and can appreciate the band's showmanship, I always thought the band's music was lifeless and riffless.
 That being said, I never gave this album a chance as I had totally lost interest in the band by this point.
 However, a generous friend of mine had an extra copy of this disc and decided to pass it on to me.
 (Thanks Arttie) To my surprise this disc is actually quite good.
 Actually, this disc is beyond good, and is excellent!
 Perhaps the fact that the band was concentrating less on theatrics allowed them to focus more on their songwriting, either that or perhaps I just misjudged their older albums.
 This actually turned out to be the case, as I somehow managed to miss the charm and charisma of those classic past discs.

-At this point in the W.A.S.P.'s career they were down to a three piece with ex-Uriah Heep/Blackfoot keyboardist Ken Hensley, not to be confused with Ken Fisher, helping them out.
+At this point in the W.A.S.P.'s career they were down to a three piece with ex-Uriah Heep/Blackfoot keyboardist Ken Hensley, not to be confused with Ken Fisher who runs Ken Fisher's Official Site, helping them out.
 Every song on here is totally awesome from the pummeling album opener "The Heretic" to the dynamic "Thunderhead" to the awesome cover of the Who's "Real Me."
 Basically everything about the album fits right into place; the songwriting, the production, even the lyrics are better (save for the overuse of expletive on "Mean Man".
 "The Headless Children" establishes Blackie as an excellent songwriter and musician.
 I originally had the regular ten track version but invested in the remastered version of this disc with the six bonus tracks.
 "Locomotive Breath" is a Jethro Tull cover.
 "For Whom the Bell Tolls" is not the Metallica track of the same name, although that would have been very cool to hear.
 Actually the bonus tracks are excellent as well, not sounding like leftovers, but rather these would have been right at home on the album.

 The shaped vinyl single pictured above was released to promote "The Headless Children" and contained two non-album tracks.
 The tracks have since been added to the remastered version of "The Headless Children". (thanks Arttie)